mike-brown-angi/version-checker-test/README.md

 ```
 These files will govern how we add/maintain the functionality we add to the cluster with a minimum of fuss.

+## Part 3: Add Kafka using GitOps ##
 With flux all set up, let's give it something to do.
 We set out on this challenge to get an example app that touches kafka.
 Getting Kafka installed seems like a good place to start.

-We're going to use a helm chart to install the Strimzi operator and that's what we will convince to set up kafka for us.
+Getting Kafka set up at a high level will be a two step process.
+The first step is that we're going to set up an operator to handle the complicated bits around setting up Kafka.
+Then, for step two, we are going to convince the operator to create a Kafka instance for us.
+For each of the steps, We're going to be using helm charts.

-Flux is going to handle those pieces for us.
-For that to happen, we need to tell flux about where the helm chart (and any others we might need) lives.
+Making things even easier, Flux is going to handle those pieces for us.
+For that to happen, we need to tell flux about where the helm charts (and any others we might need) live.
 Let's create a kustomization in the flux-system directory telling flux to look for helm repositories.

 *flux-system/repo-sync.yaml*
 ```yaml